NuGet/docs.microsoft.com-nuget/docs/guides/Create-UWP-Controls.md

 ## Add design-time support

-To configure where the control properties show up in the property inspector, add custom adorners, etc., place your `design.dll` file inside the `lib\<platform>\Design` folder as appropriate to the target platform.
-Also, to ensure that the **[Edit Template > Edit a Copy](/windows/uwp/controls-and-patterns/xaml-styles#modify-the-default-system-styles)** feature works, you must include the `Generic.xaml` and any resource dictionaries that it merges in the `<AssemblyName>\Themes` folder.
+To configure where the control properties show up in the property inspector, add custom adorners, etc., place your `design.dll` file inside the `lib\uap10.0\Design` folder as appropriate to the target platform.
+Also, to ensure that the **[Edit Template > Edit a Copy](/windows/uwp/controls-and-patterns/xaml-styles#modify-the-default-system-styles)** feature works, you must include the `Generic.xaml` and any resource dictionaries that it merges in the `<your_assembly_name>\Themes` folder (again, using your actual assembly name).
 (This file has no impact on the runtime behavior of a control.)

-    \build
+The folder structure would thus appear as follows:

     \lib
-      \uap10.0.14393.0
+      \uap10.0
         \Design
           \MyControl.design.dll
         \your_assembly_name
           \Themes
             Generic.xaml
-    \tools

 > [!Note]
 > By default, control properties will show up under the Miscellaneous category in the property inspector.